Team Grant (PRG2115)

 Goals of the project:

 The contamination of water and soil by heavy metal ions, dyes, and microorganisms is a pressing global concern.
 In recent decades, new technologies for water and soil remediation based on nanomaterials have been developed but either lack efficiency and cost-effectiveness or fail to meet environmental standards.
 This project aims to investigate the removal of heavy metal ions and organic matter from water and soil using nanocomposites that combine metal nanoparticles ‒ in particular cobalt nanopowder ‒ with sand, glass or porous glass as a support material, and to develop concepts for a closed-loop recycling of the extracted heavy metals.
 After filtration, the purity and potable quality of the treated water is assessed.
+The project also includes the degradation of organic pollutants (dyes, herbicides…) using photocatalytic degradation.
 The project requires fundamental research, but also seeks to prove the universal applicability and economic effectiveness of the developed technologies through pilot tests with Estonian industrial companies.
 This research project is funded by Sihtasutus Eesti Teadusagentuur(ETAg).

 News and project updates